SubhajitKar1987/Dataset-for-classification-of-SARS-CoV-2-variants/README.md

 # Dataset-for-classification-of-SARS-CoV-2-variants
-Contain two dataset.
+Contain two datasets.
 One is comprised of various Human Coronaviruses named as HCOV and the second one consists of various SARS-CoV-2 variants named as CoV-Variant